 Introducing a young kitten to an adult cat also needs careful handling.
 Take your time, be patient, and make sure each cat has individual space, feeding and sleeping areas.

 You’ll find more details in our article Introducing other cats and animals.

 Do I have young children?

 Once you’ve got your kitten home, don’t forget that little bundle of fur has sharp claws and teeth like needles!
-Biting and scratching is a natural part of boisterous kitten-play, even more so if she feels threatened.
+Biting and scratching is a natural part of boisterous kitten-play, even more so if they feel threatened.
 Young children may need help to understand that your new kitten is not a cuddly toy, but a living animal who can easily get hurt or upset.
 Take things slowly, and supervise your children until they’ve learned how to handle your kitten safely.

 You’ll find more details in our article Kittens and children.